 FUN FACT: Did you know that orcas (Orcinus orca) are actually not whales?
 They are the largest member of the dolphin family.
-And before we get into our wonderful experiences whale watching on San Juan Island, allow us to point out another FACT:
+And before we get into our wonderful San Juan Island whale watching experience, allow us to point out another FACT:

 Orcas DO NOT Belong in Captivity!

 They received their ‘killer’ nickname (killer whales) from ancient mariners who witnessed their attacks on other cetaceans (whales, seals, etc.).
 While in their natural habitat, orcas are not considered a threat to humans, however since the first orca was taken captive in the early 60s, 3 people have lost their lives and several more have been injured in these ‘controlled’ environments.
 As it turns out, we have now become more of a threat to them.
 According to the charity Whale and Dolphin Conservation, at least 150 orcas have been taken into captivity since 1961.
 What started as a quest to learn more about these intelligent beings has turned into a selfish ploy for ticket sales and merchandise revenue, putting these creatures at great risk in an unnatural environment.

 The release of the 2013 documentary Blackfish has fortunately brought about widespread and necessary awareness to the wretched practices and conditions of orcas in captivity, and while the pressure was enough to decrease ticket sales at sea parks around the world and coerce Sea World to put a halt to their unnatural breeding processes, over 50 orcas remain in captivity.
 So, what can you do to help?
 For starters, stop supporting the multi-billion dollar sea park industry!
 Instead observe them respectfully in their natural habitat with a San Juan Island whale watching experience.